DIY Antique Style Christmas Tree Candles

-Just call me Clark Griswold because when it comes to Christmas lights, more is MORE in my book!
+Just call me Clark Griswold because when it comes to Christmas lights, more is MORE in my book during the holiday season!

 This year I wanted to add, you guessed it, more lights to our Christmas tree.
 And I wanted to do it in an antique-y sort of way to go along with this year’s rustic Swedish Christmas.